 As parents, we look to support our children.
-It is important to us that they feel safe, loved and understood.
-However, if you are a parent with a child with food allergies and you yourself have never had any, you may be finding it difficult to relate to your child.
-Without any knowledge of the way that food allergies can affect your daily life, how could you possibly help your child through it?
+It is important to us that they feel safe, loved, and understood.
+However, if you are a parent with a child with food allergies and yourself have never had any, you may find it difficult to relate to your child.
+Without knowing how food allergies can affect your daily life, how could you possibly help your child through it?
 While every child is different, we have found some patterns among those in the food allergy community and have compiled a list of things your child may be dealing with and creative ways to help them through it.

 Keep the lines of communication open with your child.
-It is important that they know that food isn’t the devil.
+They must know that food isn’t the devil.
 Be honest with your child about their allergy and the best ways to treat them.
 They should know to avoid sharing snacks and should start reading labels as young as they can, but at the same time, they should feel comfortable eating the foods you’ve packed for them.
-Encourage your child to educate themselves and their friends.
-Make sure they remember that it is important to be wary, but knowledge is power, and they do not have to feel powerless to their allergy.
+Please encourage your child to educate themselves and their friends.
+Ensure they remember that it is important to be wary, but knowledge is power, and they do not have to feel powerless to their allergy.

-Instead of allowing your child to focus on the negative parts of living with food allergies, urge them to see it as an opportunity.
-An opportunity to find new foods and recipes and a chance to embrace this unique fact about them.
+Instead of allowing your child to focus on the negative parts of living with food allergies, urge them to see it as an opportunity—an opportunity to find new foods and recipes and a chance to embrace this unique fact about them.
 Push your child to teach the other kids in their class about food allergies, maybe even bring in a favorite educational book to share with the class.
-It is normal that children act strangely when dealing with something that they don’t understand, so make sure food allergies is something that they do understand.
+Normally, children act strangely when dealing with something that they don’t understand, so make sure food allergies are something that they do understand.

-It is only natural that as parents we try and shield our children from things that may scare them, however, it is important that we remember that our child is the one with the food allergy.
-If we are going to keep them from getting nervous every time they visit a doctor, it could be beneficial that they be an active part of their treatment.
-Additionally, by allowing them to be a part of their treatment, you may find that they become calmer in regards to their allergies as a whole.
+It is only natural that, as parents, we try and shield our children from things that may scare them.
+However, we must remember that our child is the one with a food allergy.
+If we are going to keep them from getting nervous every time they visit a doctor, it could be beneficial to be an active part of their treatment.
+Additionally, by allowing them to be a part of their treatment, you may find that they become calmer regarding their allergies as a whole.
 Once they understand their food allergies, it may become easier for them to face them.

 Food allergies are tough.
-Not only can they have terrifying physical reactions, but they can also have day to day effect as well.
-Given this, young children may find it difficult to deal with this on a day to day basis.
+Not only can they have terrifying physical reactions, but they can also have day-to-day effects as well.
+Given this, young children may find it difficult to deal with this on a day-to-day basis.
 Our instincts push us to protect our children, but sometimes that leaves them in the dark.
-Children are more resilient then we give them credit for and more often than not, the best way to support them is to include them.
-Just like adults, children need to feel in control and understand what is going on with their bodies.
+Children are more resilient than we give them credit for, and more often than not, the best way to support them is to include them.
+Like adults, children need to feel in control and understand what is going on with their bodies.

 During our recent visit to Israel, we really struggled to find food for our son who has anaphylactic level allergies to egg and sesame.
 We approached both restaurants and hotels and were told they were unable or unwilling to take responsibility for preparing his food.